 Did you know that in Australia, a child falls from a window or balcony on almost a weekly basis?
 Furthermore, between 2011-2012 it has been claimed that as many as 39 children aged nine and below have been hospitalised after falling out of apartment windows.
 Adding to this and making it even more alarming is the fact that this usually occurs in the child's home.
 Somewhere a child should feel safe

 Recent changes to the Building Code of Australia (BCA) and Strata Management Act (NSW) aim to prevent this from happening.
 The latter of the two has come into effect on the 13 March 2018.
 So, how will this affect you and your property?
 In this post, we will look at both changes and the impact they have on homeowners and renters alike.

 The changes made to the BCA came into effect back in 2013.
-The new rules require all openable windows (where the internal floor is more than 2m above the ground outside) in early childhood centres and residential bedrooms to be fitted with a suitable screen or restrictor.
+The new rules require all openable windows (where the internal floor is more than 2m above the ground outside) in early childhood centres and residential rooms to be fitted with a suitable screen or restrictor.
 Windows located 1.7m above the floor level do not require protection.

 These changes apply to new buildings that fall within the categories described above.
 So, unless you are renovating or building, it is unlikely that you are affected by this change in the BCA.
 For more information about the BCA and the National Construction Code of Australia (NCC), you can visit the Australian Building Codes Board website please read the BCA 2013 Advisory Note.
 Alternatively, more information about the BCA and the National Construction Code of Australia (NCC), you can visit the Australian Building Codes Board website.